lisa1Q84/somelikeithot-recipes/README.md

 Features:

--   Navigation menu – a basic and easily visible navigation menu from materialize that folds on mobile .
+-   Navigation menu – a basic and easily visible navigation menu from Materialize that folds on mobile .
 The name and logo on top on the left is only hidden on the Index page as the banner would repeat the title.

 The sections will be: